foam-framework/foam2/src/foam/nanos/rope/README.md

       .setCrudMap(crudMap)
       .setRelationshipMap(relationshipMap)
       .build());

-    // clear maps
+'''

+Next we setup our Account DAO to Account DAO ROPE,

+''' java
     // ACCOUNTDAO - ACCOUNT DAO (parent)

-    // an account can be created, read, update, or deleted in one of two ways
+    // An account can be created, read, updated, or deleted in one of two ways
     //  1.
 Direct ownership of the account
     //  2.
 Indirectly through checking the authorization on the parent account createMap.put("__default__", new ArrayList<String>(Arrays.asList( "owner", "parent" )));